skiritan/aws-identity-round-robin-workshop/docs/permission-boundaries-advanced/verify.md

 ## Task 1 <small>Create a policy</small>

-#### This policy will be attached to the role you create in Task 2 which will then be passed to a Lambda function you create in Task 3
+#### Your goal is to create a Lambda function.
+You will need to create an IAM role, attach two policies (a trust policy and permission policy) to it and then pass the role to the Lambda function.
+First you create the permission policy which just needs to allow log file creation and s3:ListBucket.
+You are in a hurry though and give the role s3:*.
+The policy you create here will later be attached to the role you create in Task 2 which will then be passed to a Lambda function you will create in Task 3

 ### Walk Through

-* Use the following JSON to create a file named verifypolicy (replace the Account ID):
+* Use the following JSON to create a file named verifypolicydoc (replace the Account ID):
 	* `{"Version":"2012-10-17","Statement":[{"Effect":"Allow","Action":["logs:CreateLogGroup","logs:CreateLogStream","logs:PutLogEvents","s3:*"],"Resource":"*"}]}`
 * Create the policy
 	* `aws iam create-policy --policy-name NAME_OF_POLICY --path /NAME_OF_PATH/ --policy-document file://verifypolicy`

 ## Task 2 <small>Create a role</small>

-#### This role will be passed to the Lambda function you create in the following task
+#### The role you create here will be passed to the Lambda function you create in task 3

 ### Walk Through

-* Use the following JSON to create a file named trustpolicy (replace the Account ID):
+* Use the following JSON to create a file named verifytrustpolicy (replace the Account ID):
 	* `{ "Version": "2012-10-17", "Statement": { "Effect": "Allow", "Principal": { "Service": "lambda.amazonaws.com"}, "Action": "sts:AssumeRole" } }`
 * Create the role:
-	* `aws iam create-role --role-name NAME_OF_ROLE --path NAME_OF_PATH --assume-role-policy-document trustpolicy --permissions-boundary arn:aws:iam::Account_ID:policy/webadminspermissionsboundary  file://verifyassumerole`
+	* `aws iam create-role --role-name NAME_OF_ROLE --path /NAME_OF_PATH/ --assume-role-policy-document file://verifytrustpolicy --permissions-boundary arn:aws:iam::Account_ID:policy/webadminspermissionsboundary`
 * Attach the policy you created in Task 1 to the role:
 	* `aws iam attach-role-policy --policy-arn arn:aws:iam::Account_ID:policy/NAME_OF_PATH/NAME_OF_POLICY --role-name NAME_OF_ROLE`